 Eligible vehicle owners have until June 1, 2019 (Generation 1) or December 31, 2019 (Generation 2) to submit the necessary paperwork.
 To begin the process, visit the Owners Claim Portal.

 The settlement comes more than one year after Volkswagen admitted to circumventing emissions standards in the United States by installing deceptive software in its diesel vehicles, allowing them to emit 40 times the legal limit of pollutants.

 Last fall, Judge Breyer approved a separate $14.7 billion settlement for Volkswagen, requiring the automaker to buy back 475,000 2.0-liter vehicles that also had deceptive emissions software.
 Volkswagen engineer James Robert Liang plead guilty in September 2016 for his role in the diesel emission cheating scandal.
 He faces up to five years in prison and a fine of up to $250,000.
 Volkswagen still faces ongoing criminal investigation.

 Simmons Hanly Conroy has been on the front lines of this litigation.
-Shareholder Jayne Conroy serves on the Plaintiff’s Executive Committee for the Volkswagen MDL, which represents the class of vehicle owners and competing dealers.
+Partner Jayne Conroy serves on the Plaintiff’s Executive Committee for the Volkswagen MDL, which represents the class of vehicle owners and competing dealers.
 The case is No. 2672, In Re: Volkswagen “Clean Diesel” Marketing, Sales Practices, and Products Liability Litigation.